danReynolds/SummonerExpert/README.md

 Response: "Aurelion Sol's fourth ability is called Voice of Light.
 Aurelion Sol projects a blast of pure starfire, damaging and slowing all enemies caught in it and knocking nearby enemies back to a safer distance."

+**Stats**:

+Purpose: Determine a champion's base stats at a given level.

+Ask: **"What is Nocturne's ad at level 6?"**

+Response: "Nocturne has 74.71 attack damage at level 6."

 **Cooldowns**:

 Purpose: Determine the cooldowns of a champion's ability at a given rank.